privacysandbox/protected-auction-services-docs/key_value_service_trust_model.md

 ### API

-We'll update the [API explainer](https://github.com/WICG/turtledove/blob/main/FLEDGE_Key_Value_Server_API.md) with the APIs that we plan to provide for UDFs.
+For the APIs we plan to provide for UDFs, please see the [UDF explainer](https://github.com/privacysandbox/fledge-docs/blob/main/key_value_user_defined_functions.md).

 ## Open questions